dgroomes/arrow-playground/graph/README.md

 NOT YET IMPLEMENTED

-An ambitious application of Apache Arrow to model data as a graph and implement search algorithms with some optimization.
+An ambitious application of Apache Arrow to model data as an object graph and implement search algorithms with some optimization.

 ## Overview